5 Common Injuries After Deck Collapses in Pennsylvania

 Decks can be wonderful gathering places to enjoy Pennsylvania’s summer weather with friends and family.
 However, decks can also be very dangerous – especially without proper maintenance, construction, or inspection.
 If a deck is defective, rotted, or poorly built, the structure can buckle or even collapse, sending victims falling to the ground below.
 Falls from decks can cause serious injuries, and in severe cases, even death.
 The Philadelphia deck collapse injury lawyers of The Reiff Law Firm examine five common injuries in these types of accidents.
 If you or a family member was hurt in a deck collapse accident in Pennsylvania, the floor collapse injury attorneys at Reiff Law Firm can help you fight for injury compensation.

 Causes of Summer Deck Collapse Accidents

 We think of decks as luxury features, and with good reason: they offer extra space, fresh air, and a much-needed dose of added privacy.
 Unfortunately, what seems like a luxury feature can sometimes prove to be a ticking time bomb on the verge of collapse.

-Deck collapses can happen at any moment.
+Deck floor collapses can have multiple causes and can happen at any moment.
 However, these types of accidents are most common during the warm spring and summer months, for two reasons:

 - People are more likely to use decks in spring and summer, especially for events like barbeques and parties.
 The more people crowd onto the deck, the more likely the structure is to break or collapse.